hasura/hasura-k8s-stack/README.md

 ## TODO

 - Using tools like [Kustomize](https://kustomize.io/) to make deploying easier.
-- Setting up CI/CD scripts for migrations and enviroment promotion.
+- Setting up CI/CD scripts for migrations and environment promotion.
 - Docs for remote schemas and event triggers.
 - Docs for auth integration.